VisualComputing/FragmentShaders/source.md

 }
 ```

-Observe that the texture * vertColor product is consistent:
+Observe that the `texture2D(texture, vertTexCoord.st) * vertColor` product is consistent:
 * `vertColor` is in `[0..1]`
 * `texture2D(texture, vertTexCoord.st)` is also in `[0..1]`